-Dear Member of the Wonderful Class of 2021,
+Hello Wonderful Members of the Class of 2022,

-If you’d like to learn more about the Asian American community before arriving, there are plenty of ways to do so.
-You can explore our A3C website , “like” our Facebook page, and follow our Instagram account.
-I would also like to invite you to join our “Stanford API Class of 2021” Facebook Group (will be started soon!), where we will be highlighting resources provided by the A3C and you can hear from student voices about their experiences in our community even before coming to campus.
+If you’d like to learn more about the Asian & Pacific Islander community before arriving, there are plenty of ways to do so.
+You can explore our A3C website and “like” our Facebook page.
+I would also like to extend the invitation to join our “Stanford API Class of 2022” Facebook group where we will be highlighting resources provided by the A3C and showcasing student voices on their experiences in the community.
 Hopefully you will all get a chance to connect with each other as well!

-Asian American New Student Orientation Committee (AANSOC) Chair
+Asian American New Student Orientation Committee (AANSOC) Coordinator